dendr01d/RedditDailyProgrammer/README.md

 # RedditDailyProgrammer
-My submissions to the coding challenges posed at http://www.reddit.com/r/dailyprogrammer
+My solutions to the coding challenges posed at http://www.reddit.com/r/dailyprogrammer The terms of each respective challenge are linked to within the cpp files.